 10. Where The Stakes Are High, Obtain a Reasoned Opinion.

-A reasoned opinion from a lawyer, certified public accountant, or compensation expert when setting nonprofit executive compensation protects the board from incurring penalties for knowingly paying unreasonable compensation to a key employee or other insider.
+A reasoned opinion from a lawyer, certified public accountant, or compensation expert when setting nonprofit executive compensation protects the board from incurring penalties for knowingly paying unreasonable compensation to a key employee or another insider.
 The review can also serve as a valuable mechanism to discover and correct weaknesses in the analysis or documentation of the compensation process.

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations.
 Ellis is licensed to practice in Washington and Arizona and advises nonprofits on federal tax and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.